January 5, 2018

 In 2014 the Director of Fisheries Management admitted they couldn’t quantify the tonnages involved but did say, “we suspect they are significant to the point that they are impacting on stocks”.

 The Ministry’s failure to prosecute those responsible for dumping tonnes of fish is a travesty.
 Clearly the promises of husbandry, efficiency and innovation have long gone.
 They have been overtaken by the relentless drive by quota owners to squeeze a buck out of our fisheries and sideline recreational interests.
 Our precious fisheries are now a commodity and, much like meat and milk, the priority is to export our finest products leaving Kiwis with the leftovers.
-No thanks.

 It’s time for the Minister to wrest back control of our fisheries, apply a good dose of kaitiakitanga [guardianship], and establish policies that will deliver on the sustainability obligations we all have to our kids and theirs.
 Ministerial discretion must stay.